arun1197/RestaurantWebApp/README.md

  * Not as responsive as we wish.
  * Not a bug: failed to add next page feature for querying more than 20 results per generate.

+#### Some Procedures
+  * Used Google Places for initial get method of restaurants in radius.
+  * Used Google Maps to display the markers based on info received from Places.
+  * Used Photo_id to get URL for image about website.
+  * Also used latitude and longitude from Places to help get timezone and country of the location.

 #### And here's brief summary of this project: